Study Russian Online

 Excuse me/Sorry (informal)

-Notes: Polite and familiar forms of address
+Polite and familiar forms of address in Russian

 The Russian language has respectful and familiar forms of address to other people.
 The polite form is used in formal situations or if you are you talking to someone you don't know very well.
 Russian familiar form is generally used among friends and relatives.